From here on in, we assume you have a tidy dataset. That is all the dataset setup has been done. We focus now on the analysis and reporting.

 Note as well a scale legend key opens down the bottom left.

-Whereas this default coloring gives a view of the overall difference between rows and columns, sometimes we just want to compare everything to a specific column.
-For example, let’s say we want to compare everyone to Germany.
+Whereas this default coloring gives a view of the overall difference between rows and columns, sometimes we just want to compare other columns to a specific column.
+That is equivalent of pairwise column comparions (like the ABCD letters).

-- Hover the mouse directly under the column of Germany
+- Hover the mouse directly under the column

 - Notice it says Set Comparison underneath the column